aec-coding-club/AEC-Coding-Club-Website/README.md

    Just so that everyone knows whose fault it is if things get screwed up.

 ## Contributors
+For an exhaustive list of AUTHORS and people who've contributed significantly, go to [`CONTRIBUTORS`](./CONTRIBUTORS).

 - Pranay Gupta
 - Abir Pal